awsdocs/amazon-kendra-developer-guide/doc_source/API_Document.md

 ## Contents<a name="API_Document_Contents"></a>

+ ** AccessControlConfigurationId **   <a name="Kendra-Type-Document-AccessControlConfigurationId"></a>
+The identifier of the access control configuration that you want to apply to the document\.
+Type: String
+Length Constraints: Minimum length of 1\.
+Maximum length of 36\.
+Pattern: `[a-zA-Z0-9-]+`
+Required: No

  ** AccessControlList **   <a name="Kendra-Type-Document-AccessControlList"></a>
-Information on user and group access rights, which is used for user context filtering\.
+Information on principals \(users and/or groups\) and which documents they should have access to\.
+This is useful for user context filtering, where search results are filtered based on the user or their group access to documents\.
 Type: Array of [Principal](API_Principal.md) objects
 Required: No